Wildwood Farms Community Garden

 History of the Garden

-If you have any questions or would like to put your name on the waiting list for a garden plot, please submit an online form, or contact the Department of Planning: Joe Vujnich, Director, at 636-458-0440, ext.
-115, or Terri Gaston, Senior Planner, at 636-458-0440, ext.
-118.
+If you have any questions or would like to put your name on the waiting list for a garden plot, please submit an online form, or contact the Department of Planning: Kristin Naeger, Administrative Assistant, at 636-458-0440, ext.
+134, or Joe Vujnich, Director, at 636-458-0440, ext.
+115.